opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 :--- |
 | 32.25

-*Example 2*: Calculate the average of a field by group
+*Example 2*: Calculate the average value of a field by group

 To calculate the average age grouped by gender: